learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 ### Explain "Sight Words"

-When you learned to read, before you understood the process of joining letters into sounds and sounds into words, you had a limited, but powerful vocabulary.
+When you learned to read before you understood the process of joining letters into sounds and sounds into words, you had a limited, but powerful vocabulary.
 This vocabulary contained your "[sight words][sight]."
 These are also the words you tend to memorize before you go on a trip abroad: MEN, WOMEN, WATER, FOOD,